 Ministry in general, especially in smaller settings, can be incredibly lonely.
 You’re busy running around and checking on the welfare of everyone else and not everyone is conscious of the fact that no one is checking on you.
 So, you need to be proactive and make sure that you’ve got someone who you can lean on in those times.
 Lone rangers in ministry rarely last long.
 In fact, I think the road of ministry is littered with the broken lives of those lone rangers.

 In an effort to continue to pull back the curtain to reveal what’s behind it, I want to share some insights from this first month and a half (and all the time leading up to it as well).

 A few months ago, a friend of mine shared some insight with me that I couldn’t stop mulling over in my head.
 We were talking about the metrics by which churches answered the question of whether or not they were “successful.”
 I told him that I was tired of the “nickels and noses” model, where we count how many butts in the chairs and how much money we had raised.

 He said that we needed to move to a place of measuring rather than counting.
 We measure life change and transformation in people.
 That’s not something that you can easily do if you’re just counting the people and their money.

-Standing there in our worship space Sunday after Sunday, as the clock moves closer and closer to the time of our worship service, my heart sinks further down when no one shows up.
+Standing there in our worship space Sunday after Sunday, as the clock moves closer and closer to the time of our worship service, my heart sinks further down if no one shows up (thankfully, that hasn’t happened).
 It’s hard not to take it personally.
 It’s hard not to wonder what I’m doing wrong.

 But we need to move beyond just butts in the seats.
 Are we making a difference?
 Are the people who are coming being impacted for Christ?
 Would it matter if we were here or not?
 These are the more important questions, in my opinion.
 These are the things to measure, impact and influence.